chef/chef-web-docs/chef_master/source/chef_overview.rst

        The chef-repo is the repository structure in which cookbooks are authored, tested, and maintained:

-       * Cookbooks contain recipes, attributes, custom resources, libraries, definitions, files, templates, tests, and metadata
+       * Cookbooks contain recipes, attributes, custom resources, libraries, files, templates, tests, and metadata
        * The chef-repo should be synchronized with a version control system (such as git), and then managed as if it were source code

        .. end_tag